-This section presents our proposed Realized Recurrent Conditional Heteroscedastic model (RealRECH), which extends the RECH model in two important ways.
-First, realized volatility measures are incorporated into RECH.
-Second, we improve the modeling flexibility of RECH by using a more sophisticated RNN, the LSTM architecture.
-The RealRECH model of order $p$ and $q$, RealRECH($p,q$), is written as:
+Compared to the RealGARCH model, equation \eqref{eq:RealGARCH_sigma}, that only allows a linear and short-term dependence of the true latent conditional variance $\sigma_t^2$ on the realized volatility measure, the DeepRGARCH model is much more flexible.
+The latter, via its LSTM component $g(\omega_t)$, allows for both non-linear and long-term dependence that the previous realized volatility measures might have on $\sigma_t^2$.
+As $\sigma_{t-1}^2$ is also an input to the LSTM component, DeepRGARCH also allows for complex serial dependence that the previous volatility might have on $\sigma_t^2$.
+We found empirical evidence for the inclusion of $\omega_{t-1}$ and $y_{t-1}$ in the input vector $x_{t}$.
+The function $g$ in \eqref{eq:DeepRGARCH_sigma} is a non-negative activation function, applied to the $\omega_t$ to ensure the positive conditional variance.
+We adopt the RELU function, $g\left(\omega_t\right):=\max \left\{\omega_t, 0\right\}$, for this purpose.

-Compared to \eqref{eq:RECH_sigma}, we replace the squared returns $y_t^2$ with more effective volatility proxies, i.e., the realized volatility measures $\rv_t$.
-We also add the realized volatility measure to the input vector $x_t$ of the LSTM as in \eqref{eq:RealRECH_omega}.
-Compared to the RealGARCH model, equation \eqref{eq:RealGARCH_sigma}, that only allows a linear and short-term dependence of the true latent conditional variance $\sigma_t^2$ on the realized volatility measure, the RealRECH model is much more flexible.
-The latter, via its RNN component, allows for both non-linear and long-term dependence that the previous realized volatility measures might have on $\sigma_t^2$.
-Similarly to RealGARCH, RealRECH also includes the measurement equation \eqref{eq:RealRECH_rv} to account for the variation in the realized volatility measures.
-Rather than using the linear structure as in \eqref{eq:RealRECH_rv}, one could easily use an RNN model to explain $\rv_t$ based on $\sigma_t^2$; we have tried this, however, did not observe any meaningful improvement.
-Another significant extension we make to RECH is that the RealRECH model replaces the basic RNN with the LSTM architecture; see Section \ref{sec:RNN}.
-The ability of the LSTM to control its memory is naturally suitable for volatility modelling.
-Via the forget and input gates, the RNN component $g(\omega_t)$ can adapt quickly to changes in the stock market.
-In highly volatile periods where the historical data patterns and the current data patterns are different enough, the forget gate will be activated to enable the RNN component to ignore irrelevant historical information, allowing the RNN component to quickly pick up the new patterns via the input gate.
-In periods with small changes in volatility, the forget gate will shut to allow for the high persistence in the volatility.
+Inspired by RealGARCH, DeepRGARCH includes the measurement equation \eqref{eq:DeepRGARCH_rv} to account for the variation in the realized volatility measures.
+Rather than using the linear structure as in \eqref{eq:DeepRGARCH_rv}, one could easily use an RNN model to explain $\rv_t$ based on $\sigma_t^2$; we have tried this, however, did not observe any meaningful improvement.